AabidMahat/React_Quiz/README.md

 # QuizMaster

-Welcome to QuizMaster, a React-based quiz application designed to test your knowledge on a variety of topics!
+Welcome to QuizMaster, a React-based quiz application designed to test your knowledge on a variety of concepts of react!
 Dive into a challenging quiz experience with dynamic questions, a countdown timer, and track your progress to see if you can become the ultimate QuizMaster.

 ## Features